-Financial and economic sanctions imposed by a number of countries against the Russian economy, businesses and individuals, and counter-measures imposed by Russia, may affect Auriant Mining Group's operations in a number of ways, including but not limited to the following risks.
-The Group may not have access to capital outside of Russia, including from countries that have not themselves imposed sanctions, due to risks of secondary sanctions.
-The Group's ability to enter into business transactions in Russia may be further restricted by the Russian counter-measures, since the Group includes a Swedish parent company.
+Financial and economic sanctions imposed by the global community against the Russian economy, businesses and individuals, and counter-measures imposed by Russia, in particular the new sanctions and measures since the end of February 2022, may affect Auriant Mining Group's operations in a number of ways, including but not limited to the following risks.
+The Group may not have access to capital outside of Russia, in particular from countries that have imposed sanctions.
+The Group's ability to enter into business transactions in Russia may be restricted by the Russian counter-measures, since the Group includes a Swedish parent company.
 Like other Russian gold producers who sell gold in Russia, the Group companies may need to sell gold at higher discounts and/or face lack of demand due to buyers losing access to the international gold market.
 The Group companies operating in Russia may experience shortages of supplies and price increases.
 Bans on exports of equipment into Russia may limit the Group's choice of equipment for new projects, delay implementation of new projects and make them less economically viable.
 The ability of the Russian subsidiaries to make payments to the Swedish parent company may be further restricted.
 The Group companies may experience closures of their bank accounts and difficulties with opening new ones.
 The current sanctions may also have other negative implications, and there remains a possibility of further sanctions (and counter-measures) which may have further negative impact.